ebebbington/juanportal/README.md

 # JuanPortal

 JuanPortal is supposed to replicate (in some sense) a website that holds profiles of people, in which they can add and delete profiles.
 This utilises saving to a mongoose database, using a templating engine and limiting results.
-This project was created to help myself understand:
+This project was created to help myself understand and learn the following:
 * HTML
 * CSS
+* JavaScript/jQuery
 * Pug
 * NodeJS
   * ExpressJS
 * Mongoose
   * Schemas
   * Models